If you have your sights set on upper management and you've done an Executive MBA, you might be wondering how to include it on your resume.

 If you’re changing careers or otherwise lack significant management experience, you can include a little more detail in your education section and pin it to the top of your resume, above your work experience.

-Listing extracurriculars during your Executive MBA in other sections of your resume
+Listing Executive MBA extracurriculars in other sections of your resume

 If you completed any significant projects or other training programs as part of your Executive MBA, you can list these in a skills or additional information section at the bottom of your resume.